TheWallOfDucks/chaos-duck/CONTRIBUTING.md

     - Should be as random as possible
     - Not rely on any parameters to be passed in
     - Should be decorated with [`@chaosFunction()`](#markdown-header-decorators)
-5. Once you have built your `chaosFunction` make sure that it is exposed through the class (IE not private).
+5. Once you have built your `chaosFunction` make sure that it is exposed through the class (i.e. not private).
 Make sure all helper methods/properties in the class are private...we only want to expose the `chaosFunctions`
 6. Add service to `src/classes/chaos.ts`
+    - This is where the mapping between the service names and the classes happens
+    - Getters and setters for services are case sensitive and should be lowercase
 7. Add slack notification support to `src/notification_providers/slack.ts`

 ### How to add a new Notification Provider